baboment/bacass_skip_prep_kraken/docs/usage.md

 This will launch the pipeline with the `docker` configuration profile.
 See below for more information about profiles.

+If you already have a prepared Kraken2 database, you can bypass the database preparation step by adding the `--skip_kraken2_db_prep` flag.
+When using this option, the path supplied to `--kraken2db` must point to the directory containing the extracted database files.

 Note that the pipeline will create the following files in your working directory:

 ```bash